CSCMU-TEAMS/.github/README.md

 We encourage everyone to participate in discussions to foster collaboration and knowledge sharing within the organization.
 You can find ongoing discussions, ask questions, and share ideas by visiting the `Discussions` tab within each repository.

-## Communication

-For communication and collaboration, we recommend using an alternative platform (e.g., Discord, Microsoft Teams, or any other platform that works for your organization).
-Please join our designated communication platform to discuss ideas, ask questions, and get involved in ongoing discussions.

 ## Code of Conduct

 We expect all members to adhere to our [Code of Conduct](https://github.com/CSCMU-65s/.github/blob/main/CODE_OF_CONDUCT.md).
 Please read and familiarize yourself with our guidelines to maintain a respectful and inclusive environment.